Find Warm Leads, Powered by Signals

 You export.
 You sequence.
 You send.

-At no point do you ask whether now is the right moment.
+At no point do you ask whether anyone on that list is actually engaging in your market right now.

 Series A means they have money.
 It does not mean they need you now.